boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 })
 ```

-I dispatched 3 actions with two different TYPES.
+I dispatched 3 actions with two different types.
 As I wrote above, TYPE is required in redux action.

 Last step we want to do is watch our changes.
 To do it, we need to use subscribe method.